WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 Total150 Questions150 Marks

-Here we have furnished the WB TET Syllabus 2023 Subject Wise.
-Candidates can check the sub-topics that will be questioned in the WB TET Exam 2023.
-Prepare all these Sub-topics in the WB TET Syllabus 2023 to get maximum marks in the WB TET Exam 2023.
+Here, we have furnished the WB TET Syllabus 2024 Subject-Wise.
+Candidates can check the subtopics that will be questioned in the WB TET Exam 2024.
+Prepare all these Subtopics in the WB TET Syllabus 2024 to get maximum marks in the WB TET Exam 2024.

 WBTET Syllabus for Paper-I